 - A Day in the Office- Virtual office tours are excellent ways to show off your company’s culture to potential talent.
 Tours are also a fun and engaging way to give a good first impression of what an average workday looks like at your company.

-- Online Job Fairs- To attract top talent, check out universities with qualified studies programs and devote time to campus recruitment initiatives.
+- Online Job Fairs- In order to attract top talent, check out universities with qualified studies programs and devote time to campus recruitment initiatives.
 Many universities offer online job fairs.
 It is an excellent opportunity to scout out recent graduates who are job hunting.

 - Online Workshops- These are excellent ways to market to candidates looking to better their professional skillsets.
 They are great ways to spread brand awareness and attract motivated talent who wish to better themselves.